The policy of Belgium within the EU

 In brief

-• Ensuring a high level of security through measures to prevent and combat crime, racism and xenophobia.
+• the Union shall endeavour to ensure a high level of security through measures to prevent and combat crime, racism and xenophobia, and through measures for coordination and cooperation between police and judicial authorities;

-• Facilitating access to justice, in particular through the principle of mutual recognition of judicial and extrajudicial decisions in civil matters.
+• the Union shall facilitate access to justice, in particular through the principle of mutual recognition of judicial and extrajudicial decisions in civil matters.

 Objectives for Belgium

-Our country is also in favour of a protective and secure Europe.
-While security is still often a national competence, the last twenty years have seen a considerable strengthening of the European security structures and legal framework.
-Our country believes that in response to the globalisation of crime, closer international police and judicial cooperation is called for.
-The same applies to access to the tools and skills needed to deal with the latest technological developments and new threats.
+Our country also advocates a protective and secure Europe.
+Although security is often still a national competence, security structures and the European legal framework have been substantially reinforced over the last 20 years.
+Our country believes that closer international cooperation between the police and judicial authorities is essential to tackle cross-border crime.
+The same goes for access to the necessary instruments or powers to deal with the latest technological developments, or new threats.

 Justice and the rule of law

-Our country is permanently working towards a common European area of justice based on trust, mobility and sustainable growth.
-While recent progress has been made in the area of cross-border enforcement of decisions in civil and commercial matters, the concept of mutual recognition needs to be further established.
+Our country continually works to promote a genuine common European area of justice based on trust, mobility and sustainable growth.
+Despite the recent progress made in the area of cross-border enforcement of decisions in civil and commercial matters, further work on the principle of mutual recognition is called for.

-Promoting the rule of law and human rights is a key element of our foreign policy.
-Our country is also constantly focused on good governance, gender equality and equal opportunities, children's rights and LGBTQIA+ rights.
+In turn, promoting the rule of law and human rights is a cornerstone of our foreign policy.
+Moreover, our country is permanently alert to good governance, gender equality and equal opportunities, and both child and LGBTQIA+ rights.

-Within the EU, Belgium is especially committed to strengthening the instruments to protect the rule of law, and supports the Commission in its efforts to develop a Monitoring Mechanism in the Member States.
+Within the Union, Belgium is actively committed to strengthening the instruments to protect the rule of law, and supports the Commission in its efforts to develop a mechanism to monitor the rule of law in member states.

 Asylum and Migration